 Conclusion

-I hope you were able to quickly locate the issue that was preventing you from deploying MQTT successfully on your system.
+I hope you were able to quickly locate the issue that prevented you from successfully deploying MQTT on your system.

 If you have made another mistake that is not covered here or have found a better method for spotting bugs, please let me know.

-My experience is that as soon as you understand MQTT, you will come up with a lot of applications where you can put it to use.
+My experience is that as soon as you understand MQTT, you will come up with many applications that you can use.
 Be it for automating tasks, maintenance, system warning, information, or just plain fun.

 Click here to see all the articles featuring MQTT on this website to get some inspiration.